 These two that provide holy olive oil for God's menorah and light.
 I cannot tell you their names but I can tell you, they must be two very incredible persons and that if the Lord really wanted us to know who they were, He would have given us more information.
 So, let us hold fast and in time, possibly very soon, all will know just who these two amazing anointed ones will be!

 Shows their purpose and ministry.

 TWO WITNESSES BIBLE VERSES

 For collective thought & study.

 COULD THE TWO WITNESSES BE THE ANGELS, GABRIEL AND MICHAEL?

 Could 2 humans really fulfill their role?
 What if they are two angels in human form?

 MAIN ARTICLE MENU

-E. Cockrell, © 2014, May be copied or distributed for personal study or instruction but shall not to be reprinted or used in whole or part for financial profit.
+Copyright 2014 E. Cockrell May be used for personal study or instruction but shall not be copied and/or distributed in whole or part without permission or for financial profit.